Disaster Recovery Advocate

 Sandra González joined DRNC in August 2019 as an investigator/advocate for the investigations and monitoring unit.
 She has a personal and professional connection with people with disabilities and has worked in various advocacy roles for more than 30 years in New York, North Carolina and the southwest.
 González graduated with a bachelor’s degree in psychology and a minor in art therapy.
 She completed graduate studies for a master’s in public administration with a concentration in health care administration and has a graduate certificate in gerontology from CW Post/ Long Island University.
 Amongst her other passions, González enjoys nature and many creative pursuits including painting, photography, jewelry making, gardening and baking.

-Lisa Grafstein joined DRNC in 2011, was promoted to managing attorney in 2014, and named legal director in 2018.
+Lisa Grafstein joined DRNC in 2011 and served the agency with distinction as legal director 2014 – 2020.
+In her role as litigation counsel, she focuses on developing strategic legal cases, both individual and systemic, on behalf of DRNC’s constituents.
+As litigation counsel, Grafstein also assists DRNC attorneys in sharpening their litigation skills.
 Prior to joining DRNC, Grafstein worked in private practice, primarily in the area of employment law.
 Since 2007, her peers selected her for inclusion in Business North Carolina’s Legal Elite.
 She was elevated to the magazine’s Hall of Fame in 2011.
 Grafstein also received recognition in the area of employment law by North Carolina Super Lawyers and Best Lawyers in America.
 In 2011, North Carolina Super Lawyers named her among the top 50 women lawyers in North Carolina.
 The NC Association of Women Attorneys honored her with the Gwyneth B. Davis award in 2012.
 Grafstein served as chair of the labor & employment law section of the NC Bar Association.
 Additionally, she was president of the NC Association of Women Attorneys and a board member for several nonprofits.
 Grafstein received a bachelor’s degree in English literature from Northwestern University and a law degree from UNC School of Law.

 Iris Peoples Green